anjy7/Google-Summer-of-Code/README.md

 - Implemented functionality for component creators to define data directly in syntax sweetened declaration files
 - Developed tooling to simplify the integration of dynamic data into static sites

-### 4. Customization and Flexibility Improvements

-- Enhanced the ability for open-source organizations to create unique and personalized community portals Implemented features to allow easy modification of layout, colors, and components to match brand aesthetics and functional requirements

 ## 📺 Demo
 ### 1. Syntax Sweetening Framework